Written by The Leap on 29 / 10 / 2013

 Admittedly, trips can be on the pricey side - but there is sometimes a bursary available if you really need it.
 Join a voyage in the summer and you could sail off all round Europe, while winter journeys go as far away as the Caribbean, Azores and Canary Islands.
 It’s a great way to learn new skills, boost your confidence, and feel a real sense of achievement.
 Plus, you can even try for your RYA Start Yachting Certificate.

 Ok, so you’ll need a TEFL certificate first, but once you’ve got this the world is your oyster.
-Jet off to Ecuador and pass on your English skills to budding students, or head over to buzzing Tanzania and teach English to eager pupils there.
+Jet off to Madagascar and pass on your English skills to budding students, or head over to buzzing Tanzania and teach English to eager pupils there.

 There are plenty of teaching abroad agencies that offer help, courses and information on how to start your teaching abroad adventure.
 The Leap is one of them of course, but not-for-profit agency CIEE is great if you fancy other destinations that we don't offer.